 The bottom line legal advice is that you should not have any amount of marijuana inside your vehicle unless you just purchased it at a dispensary and it is unopened and in its original packaging.
 If you open the package, or have loose marijuana inside your vehicle, you may be arrested by the police.

-James Dimeas, is a nationally-recognized, award-winning, Possession of Marijuana lawyer, with over 27-years of experience handling marijuana cases in Chicago, Cook County, DuPage County, Kane County, and Lake County.
+James Dimeas, is a nationally-recognized, award-winning, Possession of Marijuana lawyer, with over 28-years of experience handling marijuana cases in Chicago, Cook County, DuPage County, Kane County, and Lake County.
 Recently, James Dimeas was named a “Top 100 Criminal Defense Lawyer in the State of Illinois for the Year 2018, 2019, and 2020” by the American Society of Legal Advocates.
 James Dimeas was named a “Best DUI Attorney” and a “Best Criminal Defense Lawyer in Chicago” by Expertise.
 James Dimeas was named a “Top 100 Criminal Defense Trial Lawyer” by The National Trial Lawyers.”
 The National Academy of Criminal Defense Attorneys awarded James Dimeas the “Top 10 Attorney Award for the State of Illinois.”
-James Dimeas is rated “Superb” by AVVO, the highest classification possible for any marijuana lawyer in the United States.
+James Dimeas is rated “Superb” by AVVO, the highest rating possible for any marijuana lawyer in the United States.
 The American Institute of Criminal Law Attorneys recognized James Dimeas as a “10 Best Attorney for Client Satisfaction.”
 Attorney and Practice Magazine gave James Dimeas “The Top 10 Criminal Defense Attorney Award for Illinois.”

 If you are facing marijuana criminal charges, you can contact James Dimeas anytime for a free and confidential consultation.
 You can always talk to James Dimeas personally by calling him at 847-807-7405.